By: Marilyn L. Davis

-- Will everyone give me a compliment?
+- Will everyone compliment me?
 No.

 - Are there some who offer genuine and helpful critiques and constructive criticism?
 Yes.

-It was interesting that writing is a specific reference; therefore in writing, we have entered an arena that makes criticism the norm.
+It was interesting that writing is a specific reference; therefore, in writing, we have entered an arena that makes criticism the norm.

 How Do You Give Constructive Criticism?

-Motives for the Constructive Criticism?
+Motives for Constructive Criticism?